Blog Home / Compliance / Boosting Financial Resilience: Cybersecurity Audits for Finance Teams

 • Maintaining a secure network architecture.

-Compliance with these regulations is crucial for protecting your financial data and maintaining customer trust.
-For more information on how to secure your finance team’s data, refer to our guide on cybersecurity regulations for finance teams.
+Compliance with both GDPR and PCI DSS is crucial for protecting your financial data and maintaining customer trust.
+For more information on securing your finance team’s data, refer to our guide on cybersecurity regulations for finance teams.

 Sarbanes-Oxley Act and NYDFS Regulation

-The Sarbanes-Oxley Act (SOX) was enacted by the U.S. Congress in 2002 to protect investors from financial fraud.
-SOX compliance is mandatory for all public companies, including those in the financial sector (UpGuard).
-The act requires organisations to implement measures that protect the authenticity and availability of financial data.
+The Sarbanes-Oxley Act (SOX) was passed by the U.S. Congress in 2002 to shield investors from financial fraud.
+Compliance with SOX is mandatory for all public companies, including those in the financial sector (UpGuard).
+The act specifically requires organizations to implement measures that protect the authenticity and availability of financial data.

 • Establishing internal controls and procedures for financial reporting.